abpio/abp-commercial-docs/en/modules/payment.md

      - `customer.subscription.deleted`
      - `customer.subscription.updated`
      - `checkout.session.completed` (optional) _If you don't set this, payment will be proceed with callback._
+3. Stripe will create a webhook secret key.
+Copy that and configure it as `WebhookSecret` under [StripeOptions](#stripeoptions).

 ### Configuring Plans